fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 </div>
 </div>

-### Register using multiple specific chart types
+### Register using multiple chart types

-To register using multiple specific chart types, import the specific charts instead of all the charts after importing the `fusioncharts` class.
+To register using multiple chart types, import the specific charts instead of all the charts after importing the `fusioncharts` class.
 Also, you need to add the dependencies for all the specific chart types as shown in the code below:

 <div class="code-wrapper">
 <ul class='code-tabs'>